Canal Street station (IND Eighth Avenue Line)

 The Canal Street station (formerly Canal Street–Holland Tunnel) is an express station on the IND Eighth Avenue Line of the New York City Subway.
 Located at the intersection of Canal Street, Vestry Street, and Sixth Avenue (Avenue of the Americas) in Lower Manhattan, it is served by the A and E trains at all times, and the C train at all times except late nights.
+There is also a New York City Police Department (NYPD) transit precinct at the station.

 History

-The station opened on September 10, 1932, as part of the city-operated Independent Subway System (IND)'s initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
-Construction of the whole line cost $191.2 million.
-Service at this station was provided with express service from its onset.